psychemedia/storytelling-notes/raggle_taggle_gypsy.md

 >
 > You can sense their happiness, their excitement at riding together, their love of life, and their love for each other.
 It is said that those tapestries were stitched by the former Lady Cassilis herself.
 It is said, that the walls of her room were covered from floor to ceiling with panels of similar scenes.
 >
-> Years before, the young Lady Jean Hamilton was very much in love with dashing young knight.
-Sir John Faa was his name, of nearby Dunbar.
-Jean was still too young to marry, but they had betrothed themselves to each other.
-Even so, Jane's father was less then enamoured of the young knight, and favoured a more advantageous partnership, in the form of a marriage to the Earl of Cassilis.
-Who knows what strategies Lady Jane used to try to put her father off this idea — "I can't marry him; it wouldn't be right; you all saw what the fifth earl did to his wife — he beat her senseless, *and* suffered the penalty for it, so you canlt say he didn't; he treated her worse than he would his dog; would you have me, would you have your own daughter, treated that same way?"
+> Years before, the young Lady Jean Hamilton was very much in love with a dashing young knight.
+John Faa was his name, *Sir* John Faa, of nearby Dunbar.
+Jean was still too young to marry, but still they betrothed themselves to each other.But Jane's father was less than enamoured with the young knight, and favoured a more advantageous partnership, in the form of a marriage to the Earl of Cassilis.
 >
-> But the sixth earl was considered a man of great virtue, serious, and grave, and not like his cousin, and Lady Jane's father was insistent: Lady Jane and Sir John Faa should break off their engagement.
+> Who knows what strategies Lady Jane used to try to put her father off this idea — "I can't marry him; it wouldn't be right; you all saw what the fifth earl did to his wife — he beat her senseless, *and* suffered the penalty for it, so you canlt say he didn't; he treated her worse than he would his dog; would you have me, would you have your own daughter, treated that same way?"
 >
-> To try to buy some time, John Faa departed to the continent to do whatever  "knightly things" men of adventure did at that time; and when he should return a few months later, he would surely have achieved such a rank that Lady Jane's father would surely see his merit as a son-in0law.
+> But the sixth earl was considered a man of great virtue, serious, and grave, and *not* like his cousin, the previous Earl.
+And Lady Jane's father was insistent: Lady Jane and Sir John Faa should break off their engagement.
 >
+> To try to buy some time, John Faa departed to the continent to do whatever  "knightly things" men of adventure did at that time; and when he should return a few months later, he would surely have achieved such a rank that Lady Jane's father would surely see his merit as a son-in-law.
+>
 > The time passed slowly.
-Jane's father kept on pushong for her to wed Cassilis.
+Jane's father kept on pushing for her to wed Cassilis.
 I can easily imagine that she did what she could to dissuade him, but it would be to no avail.
 The second anniversary of her parting from Johnny Faa came and went; and then a letter arrived, a letter from the English ambassador.
 In Madrid.
-Johnny Faa had been involved in some sort of battle, some sort of fight, and had been killed.
+Johnny Faa had been involved in some sort of battle, in some sort of fight, and had been killed.
 >
 > If Jane had complained about the age difference to Cassilis, about how the family fortune would be lost into his estate if — or, *when* — he would surely die before her — it made no difference: a dispensation was made that her fortune would remain hers.
 >
-> So married she would be.
+> And so they were wed.
 >
-> And married she was.
+> As a wife, Jane did "her duty", bearing the earl a son, and two daughters.
 >
-> And as a wife, she did "her duty", bearing the earl a son, and two daughters.
->
-> It is said that the Lady Cassilis was a pious and knowledgeable woman; but she could also be rather outspoken: once, during the Commonwealth, when Cromwell's men were passing by the Castle, she started taunting them, goading them, calling them out as *murderers*, "you're all MURDERERS, you killed our King, you MURDERERS".
+> It is said that as the Lady Cassilis, she was a pious and knowledgeable woman; but she could also be rather outspoken: once, during the Commonwealth, when Cromwell's men were passing by the Castle, she started taunting them, goading them, calling them out as *murderers*, "you're all MURDERERS, you killed our King, you MURDERERS".
 Her maid tried to stop her, but the lady was in full voice, and was only pulled away at the last moment when one of the soldiers fired his musket back in response, the musket ball only narrowly missing the Lady and her maid.
 >
-> Another time, when the Earl was away, a party of gypsies passed by; at that time, gypsy bands had a certain *reputation*: whenever they were in the area, anything that wasn't tied down would somehow end up in their possession; and if anything *was* tied down, you'd be lucky if you were left with even just the rope.
-But this band seemed different.
-This band seemed more like troubadours than vagabonds, more like musicians, rather then thieves.
+> Another time, when the Earl was away, a party of gypsies passed by; now, at that time, gypsy bands had a certain *reputation*: whenever they were in the area, anything that wasn't tied down would somehow end up in their possession; and if anything *was* tied down, well, you'd be lucky if you were left with even just the rope.
+But this band of men seemed different.
+This band of men seemed more like troubadours than vagabonds, more like musicians, than thieves.
 >
 > They'd settled on the mound in front of the Castle, beneath the boughs of the spreading tree that grew there.
-The Lady Cassilis had a taken a fancy to listen to them sing and play from the battlements.
-She called her maid to fetch some coins, that she could throw down to them, and called them closer... and as they approadched, she recognised amongst them, no, it couldn't be?
-No... he couldn't... hea was...
-But it was: Johnny Faa.
-Sir John Faa.
+The Lady Cassilis had a taken a fancy to listen to them from the battlements, to their singing and playing.
+She called her maid to fetch some coins, that she could throw down to them, and called them to come closer...
+As they approached, she thought she recognised someome amongst them.
+She thought she could see,... no, no, it couldn't be?
+No, no, he was de...
+But it was: it was, Sir John Faa.
+Her Johnny Faa.
 Her one, true love.
-Her betrothed.
+It was her betrothed.
 >
 > The maid was sent to tell the men to go round to the kitchens, round the back, where they would be fed.
-Somehow, Lady jabe managed to meet with them; or at least, she managed to meet with one of them in particular.
+Somehow, Lady Jane managed to meet with them; or at least, she managed to meet with *one* of them in particular.
 >
-> "what happened to you?
+> "What happened to you?
 Where have you been?
 We had a letter...
 You were killed?
 You...
 I thought you were dead..."
 >
-> "Not dead, just: *detained*.
-By the Inquisition... there was a, erm. a little misunderstanding.
-I may have said something about the Chirch that didn't go down too well... but then, eventually, I, well, you know... and then it took some time to get back...
+> "Not dead, just, um, *detained*....
+By the Inquisition... there was a... little misunderstanding.
+I may have said something about the Church that didn't go down too well...
+So not a fight, not really...
+Eventually, I was released, and then it took some time to get back...
 Spain's bigger than you think... and the mountains...they're bigger too...
 And France just took forever...
 And when I eventually got back to London, I, I saw Cassilis.
 I heard that he had married; that he'd married you..."
 >
 > "So I joined up with these men, told them my story...
-And we' travelled around... and we made a plan...
-So: come with us, come with me...
+And as we travelled around, they we made a plan...
+To come here.
+So: come with us, come with *me*...
 You don't have to stay here any more.
-We can be together, like we said we would be."
+We can be together, like we always said we would."
 >
 > It is said, in some versions of the song, that the gypsies beguiled the lady, that she left with them under some enchantment.
 >
 > It is said, or it is sung, that when the Earl returned home to find his wife had left with a raggle taggle band of men, that he'd saddled his fastest black horse and set off in search of them.
 >
 > That when he eventually found them, he wondered of his wife how she could leave her house? and her lands? her finery and her finances?
 And that she replied that she was happier without them, that all she needed was her raggle taggle gypsy.
+And that off they then, into the sunset together, and presumably lived happily ever after.
 >
-> But the story tells a different tale.
+> But the *story* tells a different tale.
 >
-> It tells of how the Earl of Cassilis and his men found the gypsy gamg at a ford, at a crossing place of stepping stones over the Doon, at a place that came to be known as the Gypsies' steps.
-Cassilis may well have asked his wife what she thought she was doing, but he also took Sir John Faa, and all but one of the gypsy men he was with, as his prisoners.
+> It tells of how the Earl of Cassilis and his men found the gypsy gang at a ford, at a crossing place of stepping stones over the river Doon, at a place that came to be known as the Gypsies' steps.
+Cassilis may well have asked his wife what she thought she was doing, but he also took Sir John Faa and the gypsy men as prisoners.
+And only one managed escaped.
 >
-> Because at this time in Scotland, the Lord of the manor was the man who determined the law of the land thereabouts.
-And as the law, he saw fit to punish John Faa.
+> At this time in Scotland, the Lord of the manor was the man who determined the law of the land thereabouts.
+The Earl of Cassilis was such a landowner; and as the law, personified, he saw fit to punish John Faa.
 >
 > The Lady Cassilis, Lady Jane Hamilton, as was, was taken up to the castle.
-Was taken to the window from which she had teased and taunted Cromwell's men, and forced to watch as one by one the gypsy men were hung from the spreading tree on the mound in front of the house.
-And then she was forced to watch as the last of the men, her once betrothed knight, Sir John Faa, was hung by the neck, until he was dead.
+Was taken up to the window from which she had teased and taunted Cromwell's men, and forced to watch as one by one the gypsy men were hung from the spreading tree, on the mound in front of the house.
+And then she was forced to watch as the last of the men, her once betrothed knight, Sir John Faa, was hung by his neck, until he was dead.
 And then cut down.
 >
-> That room, in the Cassilis Castle, was forever after known as the Countess' room.
+> That room, in the Cassilis Castle, obverlooking the spreading tree on top of the mound in front fo the house, was forever after known as the Countess's room.
 >
-> For a short while after, she remained there; and sank into a deep melancholy and depression, an understandable post-traumatic stress reaction to what she'd been forced to witness.
-After a while, she was removed to the family house at Maybole, and at the same time divorced by her husband, the Earl of Cassilis.
+> For a short while after, she remained there; and sank into a deep depression, PTSD, presumably,triggered by what she'd been forced to witness.
+After a while, she was removed to the family house at Maybole, and then divorced by her husband, the Earl of Cassilis.
 >
 > But still her punishment continued.
-Cassilis may not have been physically violent to his wife, he was far more creative.
-As a lasting reminder, he had carved into the stone staircase fourteen small heads, their features the same as those of Johnny Faa's men; and a fifteenth, larger head, showing the features of Sir John Faa himself.
+Cassilis may not have been physically violent to his wife, he was far more cruel than that.
+As a lasting reminder, he had carved into the stone staircase in the house at Maybole, fourteen small heads, representing Johnny Faa's men; and a fifteenth, larger head, with the features of Sir John Faa himself.
 >
-> And so the Lady spent her time in isolation, focussed on creating a tapestry that told another version of the tale.
+> The Lady, understandably, kept away from the stairs.
+She spent her time in isolation, focussed on creating a tapestry that told another version of the tale.
 Another ending that is also more commonly found in a song written by the man who escaped at the Gypsies' steps.
-The song that is known as the *Raggle Taggle Gypsy, Oh*.
+The song that is known as the *Raggle Taggle Gypsy*.
 >
 > And that is the end of my tale.
 ```